ivy-llc/ivy/docs/partial_source/contributing/4_open_tasks.rst

 then you you should first do the following:

 #. create a new issue with the title :code:`ivy.<func_name>`, add the labels
-   :code:`Suggestion`, :code:`Extension` and :code:`Next Release` to it, and then simply leave this issue open.
+   :code:`Suggestion`, :code:`Extension`, :code:`Ivy API` and :code:`Next Release`
+   to it, and then simply leave this issue open.
 At some point, a member of our team will assess whether it should be added, and if so, they will add it to another appropriate ToDo list issue (see the open task below).
    You do not need to wait for this in order to proceed.

 After this, you then have two options for how to proceed: